forestryio/hugo-theme-novela/content/authors/mack-mansouri.md

 ---
-title: Brad Tiller
+name: Mack Mansouri
 bio: |
   Written by You.
 This is where your author bio lives.
 Share your work, your joys and of course, your Twitter handle.
-avatar: /images/brad-tiller.jpg
+avatar: /images/mack-mansouri.jpg
 social:
   - title: github
     url: https://github.com